neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Validation.rst

 keep track of instances that have already been validated.
 The container to keep track of these instances can be (re-)set using ``setValidatedInstancesContainer`` defined in the ``ObjectValidatorInterface``.

-FLOW3 resets this container before doing validation automatically.
+TYPO3 Flow resets this container before doing validation automatically.
 If you use validation directly in your controller, you should reset the container directly before validation, after any changes have been done.